For a faster, more profitable home sale

-Removing a glued-on mirror is tricky but can be done with the help of a few friends and tools.
+Removing a glued-on mirror is tricky but can successfully be done with the help of a few friends, the right tools and some know-how.

 These large mirrors are a pain to remove, because they are usually glued to the walls for safety reasons.
 A mastic adhesive keeps the mirrors from rattling and eliminates the need for brackets.
 Removing them can be a bit tricky.